kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 /yourZone/home/userName/training type training iRODS
 ```

+Other SQL-like functions are also available as methods of the results generator, such as `count()` and `sum()`, which also take the column classes discussed above as arguments.
-For instance, you can query the data size and and quantity of the data object you are owner of.
+For instance, the code below queries the data size and number of data objects you are owner of.
+It first initiates a query that will extract the `DataObject.owner_name` column, uses `count(DataObject.id)` to count the number of unique data objects, and finishes by computing the sum of the `DataObject.size` column. `print(query.execute())` will print a table with the results.

 ```py
 >>> query = session.query(DataObject.owner_name).count(DataObject.id).sum(DataObject.size)